A year in Cyber

 This is cheating, we know.
 But the event happened so close to 2020 that we decided to include it in the report.

 This event marked our transition from virtually stellar mode (although we were open-source since day 0) to going into a public mode.
-We launched our first, large, public incentivized testnet and did it (no - not with hookers, blackjack and all of that… although I personally, can’t promise that no immoral deeds occurred) live!
+We launched our first, large, public incentivized testnet and did it (no - not with hookers, blackjack and all of that… although I personally, can’t promise that no immoral deeds occurred) !

 The event, of course, marked the beginning of the first large distribution round, the Game of Links.
 The game plays a major role for the distribution of our mainet token, CYB, as it awards those who help to build the network and believe in what Cyber does from day one.